 This is where I, the mighty Cheb, shall create a game to master them all.
 To return the spirit and glory of the 90's when the grass was greener (and I din't have the beer belly).

-Originally, I was planning to create a Morrowind killer but the competition cowardly fled into the mists of time.
+Originally, I was planning to create a killer of TES III: Morrowind but the competition cowardly fled into the mists of time.
 Bah.
 No matter.
 I will push forward!

 Absolute dependence on Free Pascal (Chentrah cannot be compiled in Delphi or any other Pascal compiler)

-Built-in animation / modeling tool optimized for boneless animation.
+Built-in animation / modeling tool optimized for two-stage volume-corrected animation.

 Survivability.
 Ability to instantly save the session should, in theory, help your progress in surviving all sorts of emergency shutdowns, including video driver or X server crashes.